SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-10-vscode-and-unity-take-another-bold-step-forward.markdown

 ![width=](https://www.imperial.ac.uk/ImageCropToolT4/imageTool/uploaded-images/035---overloaded-power-boards-%5Bss%5D--tojpeg_1430212171878_x2.jpg)

-There is a lot to take in here and the steps to get up and running with Unity have become far simpler.&nbsp; I would highly recommend reading the rest of the release notes for the latest release of VSCode ([https://code.visualstudio.com/updates](https://code.visualstudio.com/updates "https://code.visualstudio.com/updates")), there are some nice surprises in there.
+There is a lot to take in here and the steps to get up and running with Unity have become far simpler.
+I would highly recommend reading the rest of the release notes for the latest release of VSCode ([https://code.visualstudio.com/updates](https://code.visualstudio.com/updates "https://code.visualstudio.com/updates")), there are some nice surprises in there.

-What is in store in the future?&nbsp; Without a roadmap it is hard to be sure, but you can expect that the VSCode team are working hard to deliver the best of the best of the best (heck, get Will smith in here to do this bit) in lightweight code editing tools.
+What is in store in the future?
+Without a roadmap it is hard to be sure, but you can expect that the VSCode team are working hard to deliver the best of the best of the best (heck, get Will smith in here to do this bit) in lightweight code editing tools.

-So if you want to debug on Windows, you will still need full Visual Studio for the moment, but since [Unity have also tightly integrated](http://blogs.msdn.com/b/visualstudio/archive/2015/09/08/unity-5-2-and-visual-studio-tools-for-unity-2-1.aspx) the new [Visual Studio Tools for Unity](https://www.visualstudio.com/en-us/features/unitytools-vs.aspx) and even added [Visual Studio Community edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) in to the Windows installer, you should be all set.
+So if you want to debug on Windows, you will still need full Visual Studio for the moment, but since [Unity have also tightly integrated](http://blogs.msdn.com/b/visualstudio/archive/2015/09/08/unity-5-2-and-visual-studio-tools-for-unity-2-1) the new [Visual Studio Tools for Unity](https://www.visualstudio.com/en-us/features/unitytools-vs) and even added [Visual Studio Community edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs) in to the Windows installer, you should be all set.

 If you just want to code, then [VSCode](https://code.visualstudio.com/)is the tool to use, when you are ready to deploy then switch on over to full Visual Studio with your built projects (or if you need to debug for the time being, unless you are a MAC user ![Confused smile](/Images/wordpress/2015/09/wlEmoticon-confusedsmile.png)), either way, the future is looking pretty bright!.